By ferry from the Isle of Skye is the only way to reach Raasay.

 From London Euston station you can catch the Caledonian Sleeper overnight train to Inverness.
 Then travel by day train to the end of the line at Kyle of Lochalsh.
 Or join the above journey after travelling first to Edinburgh or Glasgow.

 It’s a 30-minute taxi or bus right to the Sconser ferry terminal once you reach Kyle of Lochalsh.

 The Isle of Skye is a popular tourist destination for visitors from around the globe.
 Famous for its breath-taking landscape, countless walking routes and coastal activities Skye is a must-see for many.

 Increasingly the Isle of Skye is also becoming a well-known whisky destination.
-Talisker Distillery has been on the island since 1830 and will soon be joined by Torabhaig Distillery, and we’re just a 20-minute ferry ride across the Sound of Raasay from Skye.
+Talisker Distillery has been on the island since 1830 and has been joined by Torabhaig Distillery, and we’re just a 20-minute ferry ride across the Sound of Raasay from Skye.